 John Parkinson is the assistant managing editor for Contagion.
 Prior to joining MJH Life Sciences in 2020, he has covered a variety of fields and markets including diabetes, oncology, ophthalmology, IT, travel, and local news.
 You can email him at jparkinson@mjhlifesciences.com.

-Company Receives NIH Grant For Novel Investigational Antibiotic to Combat ‘Super Gonorrhea’
+Company Receives NIH Grant for Novel Investigational Antibiotic to Combat "Super Gonorrhea"

-May 27th 2025TAXIS Pharmaceuticals announced it received a $2.9 million dollar federal grant, which will allow the company to further advance its efforts with its dihydrofolate reductase inhibitors (DHFRIs) for the rapidly spreading and antibiotic-resistant strain of Neisseria gonorrhoeae.
+May 27th 2025TAXIS Pharmaceuticals announced it received a $2.9 million federal grant, which will allow the company to further advance its efforts with its dihydrofolate reductase inhibitors for the rapidly spreading and antibiotic-resistant strain of Neisseria gonorrhoeae.

 Read More